memof90/MovieApp-MVVM/README.md

 # NOTE

-Hello My name is Guillermo Andres Figueredo This is my chanllenge, I don't can use the pokemon API because my faith in christ and my christian conditions doesn't allow me and Religion.
-Today implement the solution with other Api **TMBD MOVIE API** I'm added new freatures to justified the change of API Nevertheless before I created a pokemon api this is the repo and work with SWIFT UI this is repo Link but doesn't updated because my religion and I added How Consume the api two call api in this file and How call two api two times but I doesn't more than that
+Hello My name is Guillermo Andres Figueredo This is my chanllenge, I don't can use the pokemon AP I**because my faith in christ and my christian conditions doesn't allow me and Religion.** Today implement the solution with other Api **TMBD MOVIE API** I'm added new freatures to justified the change of API Nevertheless before I created a pokemon api this is the repo and work with SWIFT UI this is repo Link but doesn't updated because my religion and I added How Consume the api two call api in this file and How call two api two times but I doesn't more than that